cosmonic-labs/event-sourcing/README.md

 This event sourced system uses WIT to describe the interfaces between the different components.
 At the moment these are:

 1. API Gateway: Receives commands somehow and invokes the event sourcer to handle the command
-1. Event sourcer: Implementation of the event sourced system, invoking aggregates to handle commands and the event store to append events
+1. Event sourcer: Implementation of the event sourced system, invoking command handlers to handle commands and the event store to append events
-1. Business logic aggregate: All business domain logic, implemented by handling commands and emitting events
+1. Business logic command handler: All business domain logic, implemented by handling commands and emitting events
 1. Event store: Implements functionality to append events and query the raw event log using a backing store.

 The example included in the `bank_account` folder uses the HTTP API gateway as an entrypoint, the event sourcer component, and the filesystem event store for simplicity.
-At rest, the bank account aggregate serializes its events using the protobuf wire format.
+At rest, the bank account command handler serializes its events using the protobuf wire format.

 ## Building